 Open Classes Course List

-The list of summer 2021 courses below includes all electives offered.
-MLIS core courses are not offered through iSchool Open Classes.
+The list of spring 2026 courses below includes all MLIS and MARA electives offered.
+Some INFM courses are available in Open Classes.

 Note: Enrollment is based on space availability and is not guaranteed.
 Some of the classes below might already be filled.

 As you explore these courses, we encourage you to read the course syllabus.
 (Click on the course title to view the syllabus.)
-Note that in some cases, the syllabus may be from a previous semester, as the summer 2021 syllabus is not yet available.
+Note that in some cases, the syllabus may be from a previous semester, as the spring 2026 syllabus is not yet available.
 Also, some courses are new, and thus there are no previous syllabi available.
-When viewing a course syllabus from a previous semester, please note that the instructor for the summer 2021 Open Class may not be the same instructor in the sample syllabus we have linked to from a previous semester.
-Check the iSchool Schedule of Classes for spring special session programs, for any mandatory Zoom web conferencing dates, which will be added before Open Classes registration.
+When viewing a course syllabus from a previous semester, please note that the instructor for the Spring 2026 Open Class may not be the same instructor in the sample syllabus we have linked to from a previous semester.
+Check the iSchool Schedule of Classes for Spring Special Session, for any mandatory Zoom web conferencing dates, which will be added before Open Classes registration.

 The course syllabus includes a brief course description, along with details regarding assignments, technology requirements, grades, course calendar, workload expectations, student learning outcomes, and textbooks.
 If any live synchronous class sessions are required, they will be noted on the syllabus.

-Students who enroll in MLIS and MARA Open Classes do not need to complete any core course prerequisites prior to enrolling.
+Students who enroll in MLIS, MSIDT and MARA Open Classes do not need to complete any core course prerequisites prior to enrolling.
 Students requesting INFM courses through Open Classes need to meet the INFM required competency before requesting classes.

-If you are interested in a specific course, we invite you to complete a sign-up form, which will be available starting on April 23rd, 2021, at 8 am Pacific, and then we will get in touch with you to confirm whether space is available.
-Request period will close on, May 7th 2021, at 5 pm Pacific.
-We will not be able to process requests after that time.
+If you are interested in a specific course, we invite you to complete a sign-up form, which will be available starting on Dec.
+1, 2025 at 8 am Pacific, and then we will get in touch with you to confirm whether space is available.
+Request period will close on Jan.
+2, 2026 at 5 pm Pacific.

 MLIS and MARA Electives

-Fees for MLIS and MARA classes are $474 per unit.
-Classes are 3 units unless specified.
+Fees for MLIS and MARA classes are $568 per unit.

 MS Informatics Electives

-Check INFM course dates listed for each class.
+Check INFM course dates listed for each class on the INFM Session I and Session II schedules from our website.

 Students requesting INFM courses through Open Classes need to meet the INFM required technology competency, before enrolling in an INFM Open Class: Applicants are required to demonstrate a strong technical foundation by having completed coursework and/or work experience with either 1) HTML5 and CSS, 2) a programming language, or 3) in information systems.